 While we were trying to recover from the impact of the first wave, the second wave of COVID19 pandemic came as severe blow in 2021.
 It was the worst humanitarian and health crisis in the history of Independent India.
 The sharp surge in cases across the country overwhelmed the health infrastructure, with people left struggling for beds, medicine and oxygen.
-The subsequent lockdowns across the country further affected the mobility of the people and large number of people in informal sector lost their livelihoods.
-The lockdowns and restrictions in movements spelt doom for the domestic workers.
+The subsequent lockdowns actioned Control of the Control of t across the country further affected the mobility of the people and large number of people in informal sector lost their livelihoods.
+The lockdowns and restrictions in movements severely affected the domestic workers.
 Many were not allowed to enter homes they worked in and were not given the monthly salaries.
-The crisis hit workers at a time when many had not yet recovered from last year's economic shocks that depleted their savings and pushed up their debts.
 An analysis in May 2021 by the Stranded Workers Action Network, a migrant resource group, showed that 58% of migrant families were days from going hungry.
-Up to 15 million jobs were lost in May 2021 alone, said a report by Centre for Monitoring Indian Economy (CMIE), a think-tank.
+Up to 15 million jobs were lost in May 2021 alone, said a report by Centre for Monitoring Indian

+Economy (CMIE), a think-tank.
 Workers have been left unemployed for prolonged periods and have not been paid their dues.